-This article proposes a sequence of dry land exercises and swimming drills that should allow you to learn this stroke with relative ease.
+This article proposes a sequence of exercises that you can use to learn this swimming stroke with relative ease.

 By practicing these drills, you should be able to learn the sidestroke over the course of a few swim sessions.